tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 Having a rough time:-  having a lot of problems.

 Turning up like a bad penny:-  appearing at a place where one is not welcome.

+### 27-April-21
+Scarlet minivet:-  brightf red bird like a cuckoo.

+Drongo:-  a song-bird with a stout bill.

+Drumming:-  falling noisily.

+Disconsolately:-  unhappily.

+ravine:-  valley.